Battle of Guastalla

 Historical context

-Within the War of the Polish Succession, France supports the interests of the Duchy of Savoy and Stanisław Leszczyński against the Habsburgs.
-Guastalla is a strategic point for control of northern Italy.
+During the War of the Polish Succession, France supported the interests of the Duchy of Savoy and Stanislas Leszczyński against the Habsburgs.
+Guastalla was a strategic point for control of northern Italy.
+After the Battle of San Pietro on 29 June and the marshals Coigny and Broglie's failure to exploit their advantage, the Imperials resumed the offensive and Count Waldeck won a local victory over Coigny at Quistello on the night of 14 September.

 Tactics